by Katie Hamlin

 I hope that the children will develop or deepen their personal sense of respect and caring for the natural sciences.
 By exercising these environmental values in their everyday lives and consciousness, they can continue upon a path to being future stewards of the Earth.
 Raising the next generation to be respectful and protective of the Earth's diversity and appreciative of the basic wonder of nature is crucial I think for continuing the gains of environmental science and conservation advocates.

 For over 25 years, The Nature Museum has supported the natural science needs of educators in the Southern Connecticut River Valley as a part of our community outreach programs.
 We host many schools year round for field trips and immersions in the natural world.
-Please email me (email@example.com) or call me at (802) 843-2111 to schedule a program or field trip or to find out more about what The Nature Museum offers to students, teachers, and home schools.
+Please email our Director of Education Kimberly Galandak-O'Connor (email@example.com) or call us at (802) 843-2111 to schedule a program or field trip or to find out more about what The Nature Museum offers to students, teachers, and home schools.